 Coffee Hours Hosts make coffee and tea and provide light refreshments which are served after the 10am service.
 It is a time to welcome newcomers and enjoy a time of fellowship with others.

-Study Group From Focus groups about the world we live in to studying books of the Bible or contemporary books, and to groups sharing food and meditation throughout Lent, Holy Nativity’s studying is varied and welcoming to all.
+Study Group From Focus groups about the world we live in to studying books of the Bible or contemporary books.
 The groups offer information and discussion in a non-confrontational manner.
 A group usually meets Sundays, following coffee hour.

 Holly Fair Committee Each November, Holy Nativity presents its Holly Fair, known for its varied crafts, food items, silent auction and raffles among other attractions.
 The Christmas table draws crowds, as do tables for fudge, baked-goods, the country store, hand-made and antique jewelry and a host of other delights.
 The Friday-to-Saturday weekend event draws to a close on Saturday evening with our legendary turkey dinner with all the trimmings.